GennadyPelekhov/bcard-server-side/README.md

 | password | string | 7   | 20  | required |

 - "email" must be a standard email
-- "password" must be at least nine characters long and contain an uppercase letter, a lowercase letter, a number and one of the following characters !@#$%^&\*-
+- "password" must be at least seven characters long and contain an uppercase letter, a lowercase letter, a number and one of the following characters !@#$%^&\*-

 ### Response